TRENT-OS/os_logger/Readme.md

 When the entry is about to be copied to the target directory, it can be formatted in the given way.

-This can be done by overriding `FormatT_Vtable::convert` function.
+This can be done by overriding `OS_LoggerAbstractFormat_vtable_t::convert` function.